5 min read

 Because I know some of you will ask:

 Here’s the time for shameless self-promotion.
 It's how I help pay our bills, with my business... but it's also why it all started.
-I chose to take control of my life and figure out a way to improve my life.
-Shop the link below to order yourself a Freakn Tee.
+I chose to take control and figure out a way to improve my life.
+SCROLL A LITTLE FURTHER to order yourself a Freakn Tee, join the Freakn Proud Club!

 This is how we Kick Today in the Dick!
 May the force be with you!